Instructions for SCOBY PRODUCTION

 www.CulturedFoodLife.com

-note. 😳😳 while some brewers have the idea kombucha tea SCOBY need air to reproduce thus. cheesecloth or filters as lids.
+note. 😳😳 while some brewers been taught the idea kombucha tea SCOBY need air to reproduce thus. cheesecloth or filters as lids.

 WE HAVE PROVED THIS WITH OUR SCOBY HOTELS.
 CLosed in large containers OF OLD SCOBY.
 THAY WE KEEP AS GENETIC COPYS.
-OF OUR STRAINS SOME HAVE BEEN IN AIRTIGHT JARS FOR over 5 years. with no. problems. or SCoBY DEATH due to oxygen depleation
+OF OUR STRAINS SOME HAVE BEEN IN AIRTIGHT JARS FOR over 5 years. with no. problems. or SCoBY DEATH due to oxygen depletion. but pressure build up can occur and we believe it slowed down reproduction by pressure

 dont just throw away your old mothers , there are lots of uses for them even the plants like scobys .